 During recent years, The Reykjadalur trail had to be closed several times to visitors to protect the vegetation from damage.
 Visitors have left litter and bathing suits around the site.
 In muddy conditions, people walked off the trail, causing extensive damage to the vegetation.

+Please, don’t leave anything behind – not even footprints!
 There are no trash cans, changing cabins or toilets in the area.
 Make sure that you can handle a few hours without a toilet stop.

 Guesthouses and Hostels

 The closest campsite is located in Hveragerdi.
 The campsite is open all year round and offers fine facilities including electricity, toilets, running hot and cold water, showers, a hot tub, a swimming pool, washing machines, tumble dryers, a playground, and a BBQ.

 Please note that wild camping is forbidden in the Reykjadalur area and along the entire South Coast.
 Campers of all types are obligated to use the designated campsites.

 The main thing that you need to be prepared for in the Winter is the weather.
 It is so unpredictable and can become dangerous quickly if you are not experienced hiking in conditions such as heavy rain and snow showers.